lightcodes845/sturdy-fishstick/README.md

 * I decided to use Context API to manage the data of the application as it is now needed in the heatmap page and the search page.
 This will also prevent re-fetching of the data when the user navigates between pages.
 * I cached the dataset in IndexedDB to prevent re-fetching of the data when the user refreshes the page.
-I would not usually do this in production but rather prefer using libraries like useSWR to cache the data.
+I would not usually do this in production but rather prefer using libraries like useSWR, service workers or others that implements state-of-the-art caching strategies to cache the data.
 I also expect the data to have been paginated from the backend so that the user does not have to fetch all 1000 genes at once.
 Given that the data is not paginated and does not change, I decided to cache it in IndexedDB.
 * I decided to paginate the data viewed on the plot because the plot was getting a bit crowded with all 1000 genes.
 I also decided to paginate the top level phenotype term and gene range filters because they are quite long and would not fit on the screen.